John Joseph Heywood: Personal life

 John Joseph Heywood was the second son of Robert Heywood and Elizabeth (née Bacon) and was the half-brother of Calcott Heywood, also a Member of the House of Keys and a Captain in the Royal Manx Fencibles.
 He was the nephew of Peter Heywood, who was a midshipman on HMS Bounty during its notorious voyage under the command of Captain William Bligh.

 Heywood was twice married.
 His first wife, Elinor (née Rowan), pre-deceased him in 1820 following which he married Elizabeth (née Birtwhistle) who pre-deceased him in 1843.
 His marriages produced one daughter by each wife.
 John Heywood was the last of the male line of the family resident on the Isle of Man.
 Through his father Heywood inherited Bemahauge Farm, which today is Government House, the official residence of the Lieutenant Governor of the Isle of Man.
 Governor's Bridge, which is near to Government House was originally known as Heywood’s or the Deemster’s Bridge after Deemster Heywood.
 The bridge gained its present name in 1920 when it was first included in the T.T. course.

 Death

-Heywood had suffered the effects of ill-health for many months prior to his death.
-He passed away aged 66 at his home on Saturday 26 May 1855.
-He was survived by both his daughters.
+Heywood been ill for many months prior to his death.
+He died aged 66 at his home on Saturday 26 May 1855.